 Standing on a slope is excellent because then you have good drainage versus if you planted in a low area, even though the soil is sandy, the water might collect and give it too much moisture.

-When you first plant, that’s when it’s most critical to make sure that you’re very mindful of how much water you’re giving the plants.
+When you first plant, that’s when it’s most critical to making sure that you’re very mindful of how much water you’re giving the plants.

 Should I prune my Lavender?

 Pruning is a requirement.
 You must.
 When people have complaints about their Lavender seems to be growing and it’s gotten real large but now it is sort of falling apart, off to the sides, and its gotten real leggy and its gotten very woody, and it’s lost its shape, and the plant doesn’t seem to be as healthy, that’s a direct correlation to a lack of pruning, or maybe even incorrect pruning.

 Pruning is required every year and you have a choice.
 You can prune in the early spring.
 What happens when you prune in the early spring is simply you are delaying the bloom until a little bit later into the early summer instead of the late spring.
 That’s a personal decision based on your own needs in your garden or on your farm.

 You can wait, not prune at all in the spring, let the plants simply come up into full bloom, harvest them in the mid-summer, and then harvesting is a type of pruning.

 There are many Lavenders where you’ll get a second bloom.
 They’ll come in in the fall.
 After you harvest that fall crop or plants, individual plants, however, it is that you’re working with them, then you’re going to want to make sure that everything is pruned prior to the first frost.